How to find out information about relatives

 If you have initial information about your ancestors but are missing additional information, click on the link of our partner MyHeritage with 19.9 billion historical records where discover more about your family’s past.

-When searching for lost patrimony in our WIOLP database, use all the names of your ancestors that you’ve found.
+When searching for lost inheritance in our WIOLP database, use all the names of your ancestors that you’ve found.

-Register now and find your lost patrimony after your ancestors.
+Register now and find your lost inheritance after your ancestors.

 Recent Posts